Welbeck Abbey State Room Tours

+Welbeck Abbey has been home to the Dukes of Portland and their families since 1607.
 Welbeck is one of the great traditional landed estates.
-It extends to some 15,000 acres, much of which sits within Sherwood Forest, with Welbeck Abbey at its heart.
+It extends to 15,000 acres, much of which sits within Sherwood Forest, with Welbeck Abbey at its heart.
 The Abbey was founded as a monastery in 1153.
 Bess of Hardwick’s youngest son, Sir Charles Cavendish, acquired Welbeck in 1607, and since then the estate has continued to be handed down through the family.

-Welbeck Abbey’s State Room guided tours are open to the public for 28 days during the summer.
-Tickets are available in advance at reception in The Portland Collection and The Harley Gallery or by calling 01909 501700
+Welbeck Abbey’s State Room guided tours are open to the public for 33 days during the summer.
+Tickets are available to purchase by calling 01909 501 700.

-On arrival, please park in the main car park and check in for your tour at The Portland Collection or The Harley Gallery.
-Tour visitors will be collected from The Portland Collection by coach and taken, through the 5th Duke of Portland’s Victorian village, to Welbeck Abbey.
+On arrival, please park in the main car park and check-in for your tour at The Portland Collection.
+Tour visitors will be collected from The Portland Collection by coach and taken through the 5th Duke of Portland’s Victorian village to Welbeck Abbey.
 The coach will depart promptly, please arrange to arrive in good time.
 Unfortunately, latecomers cannot join the tour.

-The tour lasts approximately an hour and a half and we advise that visitors wear comfortable footwear.
+The tours last approximately an hour and a half.
+Extended tours last two and a half hours.
+We strongly advise that visitors wear comfortable footwear as there is limited seating available on the tour.
 We kindly ask that stiletto shoes are not worn in the house.
 There are no toilet facilities at the Abbey.
-Toilets, refreshments, shopping and exhibitions can be found at The Harley Gallery and The Portland Collection.
-Please also be aware only small handbags are permitted but we do provide lockers for secure storage.
+Toilets, refreshments, shopping and exhibitions can be found at The Harley Gallery and Portland Collection.
+Please also be aware only small handbags are permitted but we do provide lockers for secure storage in The Portland Collection.

-The tour takes in the grand State Rooms which have been host to royalty, aristocracy and statesmen.
+The tours take in the grand State Rooms which have been host to royalty, aristocracy and statesmen.
 The State Rooms are decorated with objects and artworks from The Portland Collection; an internationally significant collection.
 Works on show at Welbeck Abbey include pieces by Sir Peter Lely, John Wootton and Sir Joshua Reynolds.

 Visitors can also enjoy Welbeck Abbey’s architecture which has evolved over the generations.
 The tour includes the Countess of Oxford’s soaring plasterwork ceiling in the Gothic Hall, and the Duchess of Portland’s State Rooms remodelled by Sir Ernest George, c.
 1905.